Have a question about our school?

 Brian loved participating in math competitions throughout middle school and high school.
 His accomplishments include qualifying for the MATHCOUNTS National Competition and USA Mathematical Olympiad; he also attended the Mathematical Olympiad Summer Program.
 As a Yale undergraduate, Brian founded a MATHCOUNTS Outreach program to provide math-enrichment opportunities for New Haven students from underserved backgrounds.
 After graduating from Yale, Brian worked at the MATHCOUNTS national office and then completed a Ph.D. at Northwestern University.
 Brian currently serves as the Director of the USA Mathematical Talent Search and is an AoPS Online instructor.
 When not teaching math, Brian can often be found at a baseball game.
 He has attended games at all 30 major league ballparks.
 He also loves to travel the world.

 Rebecca’s childhood love for math competitions put her on the path to earning her BS in Mathematics from the University of California, Santa Barbara.
 She has been tutoring math for the past 5 years and in that time has taught every age group from kindergarten to college.
+The AoPS philosophy matched her own view of inspiring a passion for problem solving in each student through meaningful and challenging curriculum.
+She realized that the program and the exemplary students who are drawn to it were the perfect match for her mathematics and teaching background.
 She especially enjoys meeting students who share her love for math and sharing her knowledge with them.
 Outside of teaching, Rebecca enjoys going to the beach and hanging out with her cat.

 Dr. Heather Finotti